OSU-IDEA-Lab/collaborative-discovery/README.md

 # Modeling Human Learning of Data Quality Rules

 ## Omeed's Master's thesis.
-Submission pending, expected June 2021.
+Submitted June 7, 2021.

 For the server and backend setup of the system, check out the `server` branch.